Bayer says won't get results from Stivarga trial in bowel cancer

 The study in the third and last phase required for regulatory approval was designed to evaluate regorafenib as an additional treatment of colorectal cancer following surgical removal of liver metastases with curative intent.

-Bayer will continue to evaluate regorafenib in a number of tumor types, including colorectal cancer, it added.
+Bayer will continue to evaluate regorafenib in a number of tumour types, including colorectal cancer, it added.
+(Reporting by Ludwig Burger; Editing by Christoph Steitz)